MichaelJ2324/sugarcrm-restv10-sdk/README.md

   $SugarAPI = new \SugarAPI\SDK\SugarAPI($instance,$authOptions);
   $SugarAPI->login();
 </pre>
-Once you have the Object setup, you can call various methods that related to the SugarCRM REST v10 API Endpoints.
+Once you have the Object setup, you can call the various methods that related to the SugarCRM REST v10 API Endpoints.
 See examples directory for a few examples of manipulating data with the SDK, otherwise some brief code snippets below showcase the current available methods for use.

 ##Current API Methods